vladtenev/Stonkers/README.md

 Cross-asset support — stocks and crypto in one feed Historical correlation view: does sentiment spike actually precede price moves for a given ticker?

+Stonkers will be backed to its token on Noxa, allowing users to user "STONKERS" tokens to purchase coins on the platform

 <img width="400" height="400" alt="stonkers_icon" src="https://github.com/user-attachments/assets/ad6c0514-56b9-4aa9-92a0-1e60a6c6fda4" />